slinderman/stats305b/lectures/03_logreg.md

 \end{align*}
 where $\mbbeta_0$ is the initial setting of the parameters and $\mbbeta^\star$ is the global optimum.

-Put differently, if we want a gap of at most epsilon, we need to run $t = O(1/\epsilon)$ iterations of gradient descent.
+Put differently, if we want a gap of at most epsilon, we need to run $t \sim (1/\epsilon$ iterations of gradient descent.
 Put differently, if we want to reduce $\epsilon$ by a factor of 100, we need to run around 100 times as many iterations.
 This is called a **sub-linear convergence** rate.

 ## Pathologies in the Separable Regime